codeship/screencast-storyboards/storyboards/django-github-dotcloud.md

+Liquid error: No such template 'snippets/dotcloud/configure_app'

 Now let's push a change and see if it gets deployed.
-I add a paragraph "I just deployed my Ruby on Rails app with the Codeship." to the landing page.
+I add a paragraph "I just deployed my Django app with the Codeship." to the landing page.

 ![Added Paragraph][screenshot-added-paragraph]